 We know that applying for scholarships can be overwhelming.
-Here are some tips and resources that you might find helpful.
+Here are some resources and tips that may be helpful.

 On this page: